haveno-dex/haveno-docs/docs/haveno-ui/backup_and_restore.md

 First make sure Haveno is closed.
 Then copy the entire Haveno directory from your backup and paste it in your machine's default data directory location.
 If there already is a directory called Haveno there, remove it (or rename it) and replace it with your backup.

 Data directories work across operating systems, so you can copy a data directory created on a Mac to the appropriate location on Linux or Windows, and it will work.
-But, please do not run the same data directory on 2 machines at the same time, even if you don't run both instances at the same time, as data may get corrupted in strange ways.
+But please do not run the same data directory on 2 machines at the same time, even if you don't run both instances at the same time, as data may get corrupted in strange ways.

 ### 2. Restore payment accounts